Local Area Coordinators help you stay safe, well, independent and connected to your local community by:

 - Tang Hall (located in Hull Road Ward and Heworth Ward)

-Alternatively, visit a 'drop-in' at your local community venue - contact us for details of where and when these happen, or check Facebook for more information.
+Alternatively, visit a 'drop-in' at your local community venue - contact the Adults Commissioning Team for details of where and when these happen, or check the relevant Local Area Coordinator Facebook and Twitter pages for more information.

-If your area isn't covered by a Local Area Coordinator, contact a Community Facilitator.
+If your area isn't covered by a Local Area Coordinator, contact our Community Facilitator.